How To Repot An Orchid With Air Roots

 Established aerial roots, particularly ones that are no longer growing, will likely not be able to adjust to being buried in the potting media.
 These roots will likely end up rotted and dead.
 The effect this will have on your orchid will include: stunted, slower growth, wilted leaves (as a result of less roots for water uptake), and overall stress.

-Growing aerial roots, as in those with green tips, may be able to adjust to the new environment inside the potting media.
+Growing aerial roots, particularly those with green tips, may be able to adjust to the new environment inside the potting media.
 These growing roots are newer, younger and may be able to adapt and survive.
 However, that is a big “if”, and you may still end up losing these roots in the end.

 In general, I would avoid burying an orchid’s aerial roots.
 However, if you choose to do so, just be aware that there are risks involved and a lot of these aerial roots may die after you bury them.